Blackpool Pleasure Beach: Ken Webster: Mentalist Hypnotist

-A seasonal comedy hypnotism show performed by hypnotist Ken Webster.
+A former seasonal comedy hypnotism show performed by hypnotist Ken Webster.
+Ran from 1989 to 2026.

 Mystique

 A former illusion show headlined by Richard De Vere.

 Spectacular Dancing Water Show

 A £500,000 half-an-hour musical water show designed by Aquatique Show International.
 It features thirty individual jets synchronized to move to different styles of music, and a water cannon capable of shooting water up to 100 feet into the air.